Table of Contents

-Moreover, further studies have shown that not only this manufacturing process causes cancer risks, but it also alters and decreases nutritional value in dog foods .
+Moreover, further studies have shown that not only does this manufacturing process cause cancer risks, but it also alters and decreases the nutritional value of dog foods .

-In a more recent study of wet and dry cat and dog foods, researchers Adriel Luippold and Mae Sexauer Gustin tested in 54 dog and 47 cat foods, and even when levels were found above that considered safe, the products were not recalled .
+In a more recent study of wet and dry cat and dog foods, researchers Adriel Luippold and Mae Sexauer Gustin tested 54 dogs and 47 cat foods, and even when levels were found above that considered safe, the products were not recalled .

 19 Dog food needs careful monitoring of vitamins and minerals, especially high meat formulas.

-However, this remains a frequent problem and cause in many pet product recalls.
+However, this remains a frequent problem and causes many pet product recalls.

 Consumers are looking for more meat when choosing pet food, but it means companies need to check their products carefully and use the safest manufacturing and extrusion methods.